Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Water Supply in Versailles Today

-17th-century key to opening and closing the Fountains of Versailles
+17th-century key to opening and closing the fountains of Versailles

-At this time, the waters of Versailles Park operate in a closed circuit that consumes 4,500 m3 per hour, with 35 km of the piping system unchanged since the 17th century.
+Today, the waters of Versailles Park operate in a closed circuit that consumes 4,500 m3 per hour, with 35 km of the piping system unchanged since the 17th century.
 A team of 13 hydrant men manages this circuit.

-An electric pump pumps water from the Grand Canal and refills the park’s reservoirs at the foot of the Palace.
-Rainwater helps complete this system.
-The different Fountains of Versailles are supplied with water by gravity.
 Most of the fountains are still opened manually by the hydrant men.
-During the Versailles Fountain Show, you will see them wandering around the fountains, and they still use the same keys to open and close the Fountains from the times of the Sun King!
+During the Versailles Fountain Show, you will see them wandering around the fountains, and they still use the same keys to open and close the fountains from the times of the Sun King!

 Click here for more articles about Versailles